-The purpose of the Bachelor of Science degree program in Behavioral Science is to provide students with an in-depth understanding of how social issues, social environments, and cultural influences impact individual and group behaviors.
+The Bachelor of Science degree in Behavioral Science helps students understand how individual and group behaviors are affected by social issues, social environments, and cultural influences in their lives.
 With a Wilmington University Behavioral Science degree, students will gain the knowledge and skills they need to succeed in careers working with adolescents and teens, families, the elderly, the homeless, the court systems, government agencies, addictions, crisis interventions, and more.
 Upon completion of the program, students seek careers in the human services, government, business, and industry.
-Students seeking graduate degree options may consider Master's degrees in social work, sociology, psychology, human services, public administration, criminology, counseling, or human resource management.
+Students seeking graduate degree options may consider Master's degrees in social work, sociology, psychology, human services, family science, public administration, criminology, counseling, social work or human resource management.

-The program includes courses in psychology, sociology, and cultural anthropology.
+The Behavioral Science program includes courses in psychology, sociology, cultural anthropology, and philosophy.
 Course work emphasizes normal and abnormal individual development, as well as family, group, and cultural dimensions of behavior.
 Ethical and professional issues are also addressed.
-Skill development in interpersonal relations, problem solving, and evaluation of programs and research is stressed.
+Skill development in interpersonal relations, problem solving, and evaluation of programs and research are stressed.
 In addition, General Education courses required of all Wilmington University undergraduates provide a well-rounded academic foundation.

 Classroom courses provide a blend of theory and application.
 Students also have the option to explore internship opportunities throughout the community in a variety of settings which provide experiences in applying knowledge and skills.
+Internships allow students to apply newfound skills and knowledge in professional internship settings that can be added to their resumes.

 The program is offered statewide, with day and evening classes offered at New Castle, Dover, and Georgetown.
 The program is also offered in New Jersey at Mt.
 Laurel and Cumberland.
 The program is also available online.